Uses of Coconut Oil

 Coconut oil can also be used to treat oral thrush.

-In addition, coconut oil can be used for vaginal dryness and be used to treat bug bites and bee stings.
+In addition, oil from coconut can be used for vaginal dryness and be used to treat bug bites and bee stings.

 So there you have it – all the coconut oil uses and applications.